threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_reset_head`**

-Tell a Replicant to start to reset its head to its neutral position.
+Tell the Replicant to start to reset its head to its neutral position.

+- <font style="color:green">**Replicant motion motion**: This tells the Replicant to begin a motion.
+The Replicant will continue the motion per communicate() call until the motion is complete.</font>

 ```python
 {"$type": "replicant_reset_head", "id": 1}